jbostoen/iTop-custom-extensions/wip/extensions/jb-class-intervention/readme.md

  # jb-class-intervention

 A basic new class to keep track of interventions.
+Should work, no requirements, but it's not actively maintained for now.